TC-Gaming/-TC-Gaming-API/citydriving-statistics-api/automarket-api.md

 # AutoMarket API

-The endpoint for the server status API is: `/citydriving/market`
+The endpoint for the AutoMarket API is: `/citydriving/market`

 | API | Documentation |
 | :--- | :--- |